-Some people call it Nevada’s friendliest town, and with plenty of visitors coming to Winnemucca for its events and access to endless outdoor activities, the town is certainly not short on hospitality.
-It’s situated smack dab in the center of northern, Nevada, the halfway point between San Francisco and Salt Lake City.
-The Cowboy Territory town isn’t the state’s first settlement, but it has been occupied since about 1830, when trappers first arrived in the area on the hunt for fur-bearing animals.
-In 1863, the town was formally named in honor of Paiute Chief Winnemucca.
-His daughter, Sarah Winnemucca Hopkins, became the first American Indian woman to publish a book in the English language.
+Some people call it Nevada’s friendliest town-- and for good reason.
+With plenty of visitors coming to Winnemucca for its stellar events and endless access to outdoor activities, the town is certainly not short on hospitality or things to do.
+Situated smack dab in the center of northern Nevada, Winnemucca is the halfway point between San Francisco and Salt Lake City, and the only incorporated city in the county seat of Humboldt County, Nevada.